dnkmmr69420/nix-with-selinux/README.md

 Please note that these instructions are not offically supported or condoned by Nix and are not guaranteed to always work, but from my testing everything seems to work perfectly fine.

-DO NOT TEST THIS OUT ON BARE METAL.
-THIS NEEDS TO BE TESTED MORE AND THIS DOCUMENTATION IS EXPERIMENTAL.

 This is my modified version of the documentation [here](https://gist.github.com/matthewpi/08c3d652e7879e4c4c30bead7021ff73)

 These steps may not be required if https://github.com/NixOS/nix/issues/2374 is resolved.